-It was a shocking moment that would ultimately be meaningless as the duo would split up months later before they were even married.
+It was a shocking moment that would ultimately be meaningless.
+John Cena and Nikki Bell would split up months later before they were even married.
 Nikki Bella took some time off after the match due to a number of injuries.

 Nikki Bella’s Royal Rumble Return